Board & Secretariat

 Jordan has been on the Friends of Parks Board since 2019, and has been a member of the Marketing Committee and Social Media Strategy Team since 2018.
 He has a wealth of volunteering experience and is a current member of the Friends of the Adelaide International Bird Sanctuary.

-Mitchell is currently undertaking studies in Aquaculture and Environmental Sciences, has a passion for social media and currently sits on our Board and Social-media strategy group.
-He has been an active member of the Friends of Deep Creek since 2010.
+Mitchell is undertaking studies in Aquaculture and Environmental Sciences and is currently working as an Abalone hatchery technician.
+He has a passion for social media and currently leads our digital communications, and is an active member of the Board.
+Mitchell has been a proactive member of the Friends of Deep Creek since 2010.

 Tricia has worked in the conservation and volunteering field for over 30 years.
 She is the President of the Friends of Brookfield Conservation Park and a Committee Member with the Mid Murray Landcare Group and the Friends of Kingston House.